shortintern2019/intern-tutorial/readme.md

 followings are list material that will be coverd in this tutorial.
 1. Basic Git operation
 2. Fundamental of Spring Framework
-3. Jquery to represent data
+3. jQuery to represent data

 Once you complete each tutorial, mark your completion on this spreadsheet https://docs.google.com/spreadsheets/d/1Yxhw_C2Daihqf6XwTr_8ViK-NVN-VuDziBeMku9DyDo/edit?usp=sharing

- Assignments that are X.1 is optional, but we highly recommend you complete all of the tutorial.
+Assignments that are X.1 is optional, but we highly recommend you to complete all of the tutorial.

 ## Environment
 before starting this tutorial, follow the instruction below to set up your environment.
-Environment

 ## Download & Install tools